softwareshinobi/softwareshinobi/readme.md

 So before I can blame everything on the tools and the stack and the dev environments...

-I'll first need to share my own tools and stacks and environment stuff.
+I'll first need to share my own tools and stacks and dev environment stuff.

+If you didn't get asked [lol] to learn and build out new stuff in new languages and new technologies fast at your corporate developer job, did you work a corporate developer job?

 | Capability |  |
 |-------------------|--------|